All Episodes

 Bill, 99% of the news media in this country went in one direction.

-You know, there have been times in my career and your career as well, both of us, we we come at something from an entirely different angle.
+You know, there have been times in my career and your career as well, both of us, we come at something from an entirely different angle.

-When I vetted Obama, the last two years, We've been on peeling this onion and with the declassification last week, it's not a matter of if anymore.
+When I vetted Obama, the last two years we've been on peeling this onion and with the declassification last week, it's not a matter of if anymore.

-America's going to see the Pfizer applications.
+America's going to see the FISA applications.

-But here's here's my big problem.
+But here's my big problem.

-Now, if these people on the left in the media, Democrats, if they cared about let's say obstruction of justice, how did they all ignore Hillary's behavior, an underlying crime, the espionage act, and then when she deletes 33,000 subpoenaed emails, bleach bit, hammers, and sim cards removed?
+Now, if these people on the left, in the media, Democrats, if they cared about, let's say, obstruction of justice, how did they all ignore Hillary's behavior, an underlying crime, the Espionage Act, and then when she deletes 33,000 subpoenaed emails, bleach bit hammers and SIM cards removed, if they care about Russian interference, how do you ignore the dirty dossier?

-How do you ignore, you know, how do you say I'm a believer when you talk about Justice Kavanaugh in high school, but there's no I believers when it comes to the lieutenant governor of the Commonwealth of Virginia, who is has credible allegations of rape and violent sexual assault, not you don't hear a peep out of them.
+How do you ignore, you know, how do you say I'm a believer when you talk about Justice Kavanaugh in high school, but there's no I believers when it comes to the lieutenant governor of the Commonwealth of Virginia, who has credible allegations of rape and violent sexual assault.

 Where is some desire in here to get to the truth rather than just being a total hack for a Democratic Party socialist agenda?